-So a typical vending route might have 8 machines and you can refill all of them in two hours.
-So the physical labor part is installing the machines; which takes about 4 hours, and then reloading from one to upwards of a few times a week depending on location.
+A typical vending route might have 8 machines and you can refill all of them in two hours.
+The physical labor part is installing the machines; which takes about 4 hours, and then reloading from one to upwards of a few times a week depending on location.
 Simple math tells me that if I could net around $90 per week from a machine and load the machine once a week, I would easily surpass the $70 an hour for my labor.
 The laborious part will be the driving.

 This looks like it is definitely worth more research.
 In my next entry, I’ll evaluate ATM’s.